-Sukhumvit Road Soi 3/1 is the largest enclave of Arabic, Middle Eastern and Indian restaurants in Bangkok and is the place to go for authentic, regional halal cuisine.
+These five great halal food restaurants in Bangkok are all located in or around Sukhumvit Road Soi 3/1, the largest enclave of Arabic, Middle Eastern and Indian restaurants in Bangkok.
+This is the place to go for authentic, regional halal cuisine.
 This narrow street on the edge of the popular Nana district is known to some as Soi Arab and really comes alive from early evening until late at night.
 The unique smells of schawarma kebab and shisha smoke and the promise of genuine curried dishes draw a diverse crowd, ranging from tourists looking for their native cuisine, local Thais attracted by the cheap and exotic food on offer and a noticeable number of inquisitive Westerners.
 If you are in the Nana area of Sukhumvit, you should definitely visit the restaurants and cafes on this intriguing and atmospheric street in the centre of Bangkok.

 - Opening Hours: 18:00 - late